sara-nl/Open-Benchmarking/README.md

 4. Gromacs (Molecular Dynamics)
 5. Tensorflow-gpu (Deep Learning)
 6. Isogeometric Analysis (Advanced Finite Element Analysis) : https://github.com/gismo/gismo
-7. QUEST (Simulating quantum circuits on a supercomputers ) : https://quest.qtechtheory.org
+7. QUEST (Simulating quantum circuits on the Supercomputers ) : https://quest.qtechtheory.org

-We will be adding more benchmarks on the requirement basis.
-It also depends on the qualitative understanding the benchmarks provides us for a specific machine architecture and degree of portability and easy of use of the benchmark.

-### How to use this
+### How to use ?

 Basically there are three simple tests to run the benchmarks